7

 So while the gears can slip and clang and even stop altogether in the other machines, the Cuisinart ice cream makers always seem able to power through and finish the job!

-But in all these machines, there's a 2 mm gap between the blades and the bowl.
+But in all domestic machines, there's a small gap between the blades and the bowl.
 And this means a thin layer of frozen mixture builds up on the sides and isn't scraped away.
 This insulates the rest of the mixture from the bowl walls and slows down the freezing process.

-Sure it's a fault that could improved.
-And in fact there is a way around it that I'll describe later on.
+Sure, it's a fault that could be improved.
+But the gap in the ICE-21 is smaller than in some of the other models (e.g. the ICE-30).
+And in fact, there is a way around it that I'll describe later on.
 But as we'll see, it doesn't seem to make a noticeable difference to the quality of the ice cream!

 Cuisinart ICE-21 lid